- Academic Affairs

 Title IV Refund Policy

 The calculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formula: Percentage of payment period or term completed = the number of days completed up to the withdrawal date divided by the total days in the payment period or term.
 (Any break of five days or more is not counted as part of the days in the term.)
-This percentage is also the percentage of earned aid.
+This percentage also is the percentage of earned aid.

 Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula: Aid to be returned = (100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the payment period or term.